yukinogatari/TheOtherRoles-GM/README.md

 **Example:**\
 Settings: 2 special Crewmate roles, Snitch: 100%, Hacker: 10%, Tracker: 30%\
 Result: Snitch is assigned, then one role out of the pool [Hacker, Tracker, Tracker, Tracker] is being selected\
-Note: Changing the settings to Hacker: 20%, Tracker: 60% would statistically result in the same outcome .
+Note: Changing the settings to Hacker: 20%, Tracker: 60% would statistically result in the same outcome.

 ## Mafia